Ray Bradbury: Personal life

-Another close friend was animator Ray Harryhausen, who was best man at Bradbury's wedding.
-During a BAFTA 2010 awards tribute honoring Harryhausen's 90th birthday, Bradbury spoke of first meeting him at Forrest J Ackerman's house when they were both 18.
-Their shared love for science fiction, King Kong, and the King Vidor-directed film The Fountainhead, written by Ayn Rand, was the beginning of a lifelong friendship.
-These early influences inspired them to believe in themselves and affirm their career choices.
-After their first meeting, they kept in touch at least once a month, in a friendship that lasted over 70 years.
+Another of Bradbury's close friends was the special-effects expert Ray Harryhausen, who was best man at Bradbury's wedding.
+During a BAFTA 2010 awards tribute honoring Harryhausen's 90th birthday, Bradbury spoke about having first met him at Forrest J Ackerman's house when they were both 18.
+Their shared love for science fiction, King Kong, and The Fountainhead was the beginning of a lifelong friendship.
+These early influences inspired them to believe in themselves and to affirm their career choices.
+After their first meeting, they kept in touch at least once a month: their friendship lasted more than 70 years.

+Bradbury told of the following encounter with Sergei Bondarchuk, director of the 1966–1967 Soviet epic film War and Peace, at a Hollywood award ceremony in Bondarchuk's honor:

-Late in life, Bradbury retained his dedication and passion despite what he described as the "devastation of illnesses and deaths of many good friends."
-Among the losses that deeply grieved him was the death of Star Trek creator Gene Roddenberry, an intimate friend for many years.
-They remained close for nearly 30 years after Roddenberry asked him to write for Star Trek, which Bradbury never did, objecting that he "never had the ability to adapt other people's ideas into any sensible form."
+Late in life, Bradbury retained his dedication and passion despite the "devastation of illnesses and deaths of many good friends."
+Among them was the death of Star Trek creator Gene Roddenberry, an intimate friend for many years.
+They remained close for nearly 30 years, after Roddenberry asked him to write for Star Trek; Bradbury declined, claiming that he "never had the ability to adapt other people's ideas into any sensible form."

 Bradbury suffered a stroke in 1999 that left him partially dependent on a wheelchair.
-Despite this, he continued to write, and had even written an essay for The New Yorker, about his inspiration for writing, published only a week prior to his death.
 He made regular appearances at science-fiction conventions until 2009, when he retired from the circuit.
+He continued to write, contributing an essay to the science-fiction issue of The New Yorker about his inspiration for writing; it was published a week before his death.

 Bradbury chose a burial place at Westwood Village Memorial Park Cemetery in Los Angeles, with a headstone that reads "Author of Fahrenheit 451".
-On February 6, 2015, The New York Times reported that the house Bradbury lived and wrote in for 50 years, at 10265 Cheviot Drive in Cheviot Hills, Los Angeles, California, had been demolished by the buyer, architect Thom Mayne.
+On February 6, 2015, The New York Times reported that the house Bradbury had lived and written in for 50 years, at 10265 Cheviot Drive in Cheviot Hills, Los Angeles, California, had been demolished by the buyer, architect Thom Mayne.
+Bradbury's home office was moved and recreated in the Ray Bradbury Center in Indianapolis.